sabarna17/CAICHART/README.md

 # Dynamic CHARTs and Dynamic URLs in CAI
 Inbuilt Chart in CAI.
 Using a basic Trial License this can be developed.
-I have used hard coded data set tp display the chart.
+I have used hard coded data set to display the chart.
 This development is done in SAP NEO Env, and the entire developments are written in XSJS & JS.

 Prerequisites is ->
 1. SAP Cloud Platform DB in neo Trail